 4.4 Planning instruction that incorporates appropriate strategies to meet the learning needs of all students.
 The teacher seldom plans instruction that incorporates strategies suggested by curriculum and district guidelines.
 The teacher seldom demonstrates awareness of student learning needs.
 The teacher occasionally plans instruction that incorporates strategies suggested by curriculum and district guidelines The teacher occasionally demonstrates awareness of student learning needs.
 The teacher regularly plans instruction that incorporates strategies suggested by curriculum and district guidelines.
 The teacher regularly demonstrates awareness of student learning needs.
 The teacher plans instruction that incorporates a repertoire of strategies to specifically meet the diverse learning needs of all students.
 The teacher facilitates opportunities for students to reflect on assessment data to meet their learning needs.
 4.5 Adapting instructional plans and curricular materials to meet the assessed learning needs of all students.
-4.5 Adapting The teacher seldom applies instructional plans and knowledge of the purposes, curricular materials to meet the assessed meet the assessed different types of assessments to learning needs of all support learning.
-The teacher occasionally applies considered by the purposes, characteristics, and uses of different types of assessments to support learning.
+4.5 AdaptingThe teacher seldom appliesinstructional plans and curricular materials to meet the assessed flearning needs of all support learning.The teacher seldom applies The teacher occasionally applies knowledge of the purposes, characteristics, and uses of different types of assessments to support learning.
 The teacher regularly adapts instructional plans and curricular materials to meet the assessed learning needs of all students.
 The teacher anticipates and plans for a wide range of adaptations to instructional plans based on in-depth analysis of individual learning needs of all students.